A Computational Framework for Solving Wasserstein Lagrangian Flows: Examples of Wasserstein Lagrangian Flows

 where zero acceleration is achieved if $\frac{\partial \lagr_t }{\partial t} + \frac{1}{2} \| \nabla \lagr_t \|^2 = c, \forall t$, as occurs at optimality in \cref{eq:ot_opt}. \end{example}

-\begin{example}[\textbf{Unbalanced Optimal Transport}] The \textit{unbalanced} optimal transport problem arises from the Wasserstein Fisher-Rao geometry, and is useful for modeling mass teleportation and changes in total probability mass in cases where cell birth and death occur as part of the underlying dynamics \citep{schiebinger2019optimal, lu2019accelerating}.
-In particular, we may view the dynamical formulation of \textsc{wfr} in \cref{eq:wfr} as a Lagrangian optimization
+\begin{example}[\textbf{Unbalanced Optimal Transport}] The \textit{unbalanced} \textsc{ot} problem arises from the $WFR_\lambda$ geometry, and is useful for modeling mass teleportation and changes in total probability mass when cell birth and death occur as part of the underlying dynamics \citep{schiebinger2019optimal, lu2019accelerating}.
+Viewing the dynamical formulation of \textsc{wfr} in \cref{eq:wfr} as a Lagrangian optimization,